CXC-PS-Collab/UCM-Data-Migration/Readme.md

 2. Login with Username: `devnetxx` & Password: `devnet@123`
 3. Repeat steps (1,2) with 12.5 CUCM Cluster `10.10.20.1`

+> **NOTE**
+- For the purpose of this lab, run `setup.sh` script to setup your workstations.
+This script is only valid for Linux machines

 #### Task 2: Understanding Repository